SQL Server Management Studio: A Guide to User Management

 db_owner, db_datareader, and db_datawriter.

-- In the Object Explorer, navigate to the database and expand the Security folder.
+- In the Object Explorer, expand the Security folder and click on Logins.

-- Right-click on the desired role and select Properties.
+- Right-click on the login you want to modify and select Properties.

-- In the Role Properties window, add the user to the role.
+- In the Login Properties window, go to the Server Roles page.

 To ensure a secure and efficient database environment, follow these best practices: